qir-alliance/qat/docs/src/QuickStart/running-qat.md

 output file.
 This is capture the configuration together with the resulting output of QAT and ensure that the two are kept together for reproducibility.

-Another couple of useful features are `strip-exisiting-dbg` and `add-ir-debug`.
+Another couple of useful features are `strip-existing-dbg` and `add-ir-debug`.
-These two can be set from the command line using `--strip-exisiting-dbg` and `--add-ir-debug`, respectively.
-The first, `strip-exisiting-dbg`, removes all existing debug information from the loaded modules.
+These two can be set from the command line using `--strip-existing-dbg` and `--add-ir-debug`, respectively.
+The first, `strip-existing-dbg`, removes all existing debug information from the loaded modules.
 The other `add-ir-debug` adds debug symbols referring to the LL file itself.
 This is discussed in [detail here](../UsingQAT/DebuggingIR.md).